Understand gamification in banking: 2025 insights for your fintech app

 What is gamification?

-The mechanics behind games and gamification relies on psychology:
+The mechanics behind games and gamification rely on psychology:

-- Loss aversion: The use of points or progress bars plays on our dislike of losing progress.
-Suppose there’s a progress bar in your banking app that’s showing you how far you are from reaching your goals.
-You don’t want to stop if there’s just 13% saving gap between you and your dream holiday in Acapulco.
+• Loss aversion: The use of points or progress bars plays on our dislike of losing progress.
+Suppose there’s a progress bar in your banking app that shows you how far you are from reaching your goals.
+You don’t want to stop if there’s just a 13% saving gap between you and your dream holiday in Acapulco.

 Is it worth it?
 The benefits of gamification